 LogCheck is the only digital logbook built by engineers, for engineers to get the most out of their routine maintenance tasks, inspections, and meter readings.
 We replaced the logbooks that engineers and maintenance staff use during their rounds with a powerful mobile app.
 We also made it simple, so even the most old-school engineer can use it.

 Engineers now use LogCheck at thousands of buildings across the country, and many of them are old-school engineers who thought they could never go digital.
-Even the most skeptical of engineers come around when they realize that it isn’t much different than what they have been doing, but on a mobile device.
-When it’s done right, technology elevates the engineer’s status and shows how important the boots on the ground really are.
+Even the most skeptical engineer comes around when they realize that saving data in LogCheck isn’t much different from what they already do on pen and paper – but on a mobile device.
+Applied correctly, technology elevates the engineer’s status and shows how important the boots on the ground really are.